top of page

 *What do I have to do to get an assessment for myself or my child?

 We accept referrals from GPs, other NHS services, and from families and young adults who refer themselves.
-It can be helpful for families to discuss their intention to have their child assessed for Autism using a private provider with their GP, or to find out from school who their council contact is for Autism services to ensure that a private assessment will be accepted.
+It can be helpful for families to discuss their intention to have their child assessed using a private provider with their GP, or to find out from school who their council contact is for neurodevelopmental services to ensure that a private assessment will be accepted.
 This will ensure that where a diagnosis is given, other professionals and services involved with your child's care accept private diagnosis and will offer post-diagnostic support on this basis.
-For young adults, you may also find it helpful to speak with your education provider (if relevant) or other services to ask if they accept private diagnoses.
+For young adults, you may also find it helpful to speak with your education provider (e.g., if you are in university) or other services to ask if they accept private diagnoses.

 *Will the assessment be accepted by school/university/GP/NHS service?

-Our standard assessment fees are typically as follows although they can vary depending on your child’s specific needs, but we will discuss this with you as early in the assessment process as possible so you can make an informed decision.
-Stage 1 (screening) = £200.
+Our standard assessment fees are as follows - Stage 1 (screening) = £200.
 Stage 2 (full assessment) = £2000.
-Typically, if you do complete both stage 1 and 2, the cost of the full assessments will be £2200.
+If you do complete both stage 1 and 2, the cost of the full assessments will be £2200.
+Please see this page for more information about the process.

 *How much does an adult assessment cost?